 Add a touch of luxury to your bedroom with carved wood furniture.
 Dark wood features beautiful golden accents and detailed patterns that bring a unique touch to your space.
 Add a luxurious chest, table, or wardrobe to your bedroom for a touch of class.

-See also Facts about angola for kids?
+See also Facts about athletic scholarships?

 The majority of furniture in ancient Egypt was made from wood that was imported from other countries, making it prohibitively expensive for most people.
 Other materials used in furniture construction included stone, metal, gold, and ivory.
 Ancient Egyptian furniture was generally quite low to the ground and often featured carved animal legs, such as those of lions and bulls.